Morgantown, West Virginia Blasting Injuries Lawyer

 PROTECTING WEST VIRGINIA’S RESIDENTS SINCE 1952

 If you believe that your home or business has been damaged as a result of blasting, you should record the damage, contact your property insurance carrier and the blasting contractor to briefly inform them of the incident, and take any immediate, temporary steps necessary to protect your property from experiencing further damage or losses.
-If the damage was caused by flying rocks or debris, please notify the West Virginia Fire Marshall’s Office at: (304) 558-2191, extension #219.
+If the damage was caused by flying rocks, fire, or debris, please notify the West Virginia Fire Marshall’s Office at: (304) 558-2191, extension #219.
 As soon as you have notified all relevant parties, contact Angotti & Straface Attorneys at Law at: (304) 292-4381.
-We offer a complimentary initial consultation to discuss your claim.
+We offer a complimentary initial consultation to discuss your claim and a strong foundation as a local trusted law firm.
 We provide prompt answers to your most pressing legal questions and stand by your side throughout the entire process until you are fully compensated for your losses.